tizemrane/SEBC/challenges/challenges.md

   * Add the log line that contains the phrase "Started Jetty server"
   * Copy your `db.properties` file to `challenges/labs/2_db.properties.md`
 * Push to your GitHub repo and label the Issue 'submitted`
-* Assign the issue to both instructors
+* Assign the issue to the instructors

 ---
 <div style="page-break-after: always;"></div>